mmmmmmman epiphany in Leadership Training ClassmmmWx4 Grab Bag

 How did your leadership resolve the situation?

-Yep, as epiphanies go, it wasn't much, but it surely eased the drama and heartburn during subsequent trips to the Food Court.
-Some months later, I ran into my instructor, who related that my answer had made a splash in the company training officer circuit.
-I suspect that this may be my only legacy to railroading.
+Yep, as epiphanies go, it wasn't much, but when I ran into my instructor a month or so later, he disclosed that my answer had caused a splash in the company training circuit.
+I suspect that this may have been the only true legacy that I left to railroading. - E.O.